 Exact change is required for all cash transactions on METRO Links paratransit vans.

 METRO Local riders may make on board payments via cash or passes only.
-METRO Streetcar rides are fare-free beginning Friday, Dec.
-21, 2018 and running throughout the remainder of 2018 and all of 2019.
+METRO Streetcar rides are fare-free throughout 2020.
 METRO Links riders may make on board payments via cash, checks or passes.